LawsonGraham/access-control-avs/README.md

-# AuthStream: Dynamic Access Control Framework
+# AuthStream: An Access Control AVS

 AuthStream is an open-source dynamic access control framework built using Othentic's AVS framework.
 It is intended as a development tool to simplify the implementation of complex and nuanced access control for protocols, maintaining trustlessness and verifiability.